FACT-Finder-Web-Components/documentation/markdown/5.x/en/core-configuration.md

 Sandbox mode is typically used in single-page-applications but may also provide the required flexibility whenever Web Components' history management conflicts with your integration.

+#### Atlas AI mode

+Enable Atlas AI support by setting `atlasAiMode` to `true`.

+When enabled, Web Components handles Atlas AI-specific requirements automatically.
+This includes creating a dedicated Atlas AI user ID and storing it on the client side across sessions.

+No additional configuration is required.

 ## Re-configuration at runtime

 The `factfinder.config` namespace allows you to interact with the application's configuration **at runtime**.